dwyl/flutter-stopwatch-tutorial/README.md

 </div>

 # What? 🤷‍♀️
-This is a quick tutorial that will get you up-and-running in less than **20 minutes** with a simple app that functions as a stopwatch that also *persists* in-between sessions.
+This is a quick tutorial
+that will get you up-and-running in less than **20 minutes** with a simple app that works as a stopwatch which also *persists* state in-between sessions.

 # Why? 💡
-We wanted to build the simple Flutter app with a stopwatch to test how complex it would be before adding this to our [`app`](https://github.com/dwyl/app).
+We wanted to build a simple Flutter app with a stopwatch to test complexity before adding this to our [`app`](https://github.com/dwyl/app).

 # Giving it a whirl 📲
+You can (and should)
-You can try the finished app before trying to build it.
+try the finished app before trying to build it.
-Simply clone this project, fetch the dependencies and get it running!
+Simply clone this project,
+fetch the dependencies
+and get it running!

 ```sh